YinWahYip/YinWahYip/README.md

 ### Hi there 👋

 Hello!
 My name is Yin Wah Yip, and I am currently a junior majoring in Computer Science at Villanova University!
+I'm eager to learn about new things, whether that is about business, software or other emerging technologies!
+I look forward to working with you soon.

 - 📫 How to reach me: